mrcaron/ThatCon2018/DockerDevops.md

 ## Example

 Angular front end, .NET middle, Java backend.
 Then he's using VSTS to build and deploy docker containers.
-Check out docker UCP (ucp.text.myhost.io).
+Check out docker [UCP](https://docs.docker.com/ee/ucp/ucp-architecture/) (ucp.text.myhost.io).
 UCP gives a way to interact with the swarm from the machine.
+It comes with Docker Enterprise Edition.
+Also that comes with EV is the onprem trusted registry.

+> Docker Universal Control Plane (UCP) is the enterprise-grade cluster management solution from Docker.
+You install it on-premises or in your virtual private cloud, and it helps you manage your Docker cluster and applications through a single interface.

     docker container ls # list containers

+If you're using UCP, you should turn off `docker exec`, it's a security risk.
+There's no need for it and it increases your potential for security violations.
+Kuberneties/Docker Swarm is the same kind of stuff, but Kubernetes comes bundled in.

+We talk about deploying stacks, described in YAML files (docker compose).
+Docker Compose is a separate application, running on python, (really nice for local) gives you the option to build it.
+In the compose file, you specify named services which are individual containers.
+When you specify named networks, they can address each other by service name.
+You can specify any number of networks and you need at least one so the services can talk to each other, because they behave as individual boxes.

+    docker-compose -f <compose yaml file>.yml
+    docker-compose up                  # build and start the images docker-compose stop                # suspends them
+    docker-compose down                # shuts them down, at this time, you can docker up, but no changes to the container will be built. you have to remove them first. docker rmi $(docker images -f ...) # removes the docker images you built when you did first compose up

+After making any changes to the app, remove the containers completely and rebuild & deploy them.